A machine learning-based study of open-charm hadrons in proton-proton collisions at the Large Hadron Collider: Introduction

 \section{Introduction}

-To understand the fundamental nature of our Universe, accelerator facilities such as the Relativistic Heavy-Ion Collider (RHIC) and the Large Hadron Collider (LHC) perform proton-proton ($pp$) and heavy ion collisions at ultra-relativistic speeds.
-These collisions allow us to explore a unique state of thermalized and deconfined medium of quarks and gluons, known as the quark-gluon plasma (QGP).
+To understand the fundamental nature of our Universe, accelerator facilities such as the Relativistic Heavy-Ion Collider (RHIC) at BNL and the Large Hadron Collider (LHC) at CERN perform proton-proton ($pp$) and heavy ion collisions at ultra-relativistic speeds~\cite{STAR:2005gfr, ALICE:2022wpn}.
+These collisions allow us to explore a unique state of thermalized and deconfined medium of quarks and gluons, known as the quark-gluon plasma (QGP)~\cite{Cleymans:1985wb, Yagi:2005yb, Sarkar:2010zza, Gyulassy:2004zy}.
 Understanding the QGP medium, which mimics conditions of the micro-second-old Universe, is crucial.
-Furthermore, it sheds light on the phase transition from the deconfined partonic phase to the color-neutral hadronic phase, where they are confined within the hadrons, thereby making a testing ground for QCD strong interaction dynamics.
-However, the QGP medium is extremely transient, having a lifetime of the order of $10^{-23}~\rm{s}$, before the quarks and gluons hadronize into a color neutral state.
-As a result, we can only detect the final state hadrons after the kinetic freeze-out.
+Furthermore, the study of the created matter at the extreme conditions of temperatures and energy densities sheds light on the phase transition from the deconfined partonic phase to the color-neutral hadronic phase, where they are confined within the hadrons, thereby making a testing ground for QCD strong interaction dynamics.
+However, the QGP medium is extremely transient, having a lifetime of the order of $10^{-23}~\rm{s}$, before the quarks and gluons hadronize into a color-neutral state~\cite{Yagi:2005yb, Sarkar:2010zza}.
+As a result, we can only detect the final-state hadrons after the kinetic freeze-out.
 Therefore, precise probes are essential to investigate the characteristics of this deconfined partonic medium.